tnm/qr/README.md

 	most_recent_comments = Qr('recent_comments', 10)

 	#The view has receieved a new comment from a HTML form!
-	new_comment = 'No way man, LaForge was the best character!'
+	new_comment = 'No way man, La Forge was the best character!'

 	#Add the comment to your comment queue.
 If there are already 10 comments, the oldest one gets popped.
 	most_recent_comments.push(new_comment)